Skip to main content

 Coverage Area200.0 sq ft

 Estimates only.
-Actual yields vary by material grading, moisture, and compaction.
+Actual yields vary by material grading, moisture, compaction, and mixing method.
 Confirm minimum delivery quantities and bulk pricing with your supplier before ordering.
+TakeoffCalc isn't responsible for material over- or under-orders.

 How to use this calculator

 3. 03Enter your dimensions.
-Editing the depth field auto-flips the Application back to Custom — the form tells the truth that you’re no longer following a preset.
+Editing the depth field flips the Application back to Custom, so the form reflects that you’re no longer following a preset.

 4. 04Pick your Gravel Type.
-The density used drives the tonnage — pea gravel is lighter, river rock and decomposed granite are heavier.
+The density drives the tonnage.
+Pea gravel is lighter, river rock and decomposed granite are heavier.
 Pick Custom to enter your own density from a supplier spec sheet.

-5. 05Set Waste / Compaction (10% default; 15% for driveways) and optionally enter Price per Ton to get an estimated cost.
-Read the results — Total Volume Needed is the orderable yardage; Bags Needed is the count if you’re buying in 0.5 ft³ (14 L) bags.
+5. 05Set Waste / Compaction (10% default, 15% for driveways) and optionally enter Price per Ton for cost.
+Total Volume Needed is the orderable yardage.
+Bags Needed is the count if you’re buying 0.5 ft³ (14 L) bags.

 Understanding the math